 The Opened Icons on Snapchat

-When a chat or Snap is received by a friend, you will see the opened symbol beside it at some point.
+When a friend receives a chat or Snap, you will see the opened symbol beside it at some point.
 It’s a hollow arrow that looks like the sent arrow.
 They are of different forms.

 Received Icons on Snapchat

 Received symbols are squares indicating that you’ve received messages from a buddy.
 They’re of different forms as well.